6 Examples of User Interfaces (UIs)

 4. Tactile User Interface (TUI)

-Tactile user interfaces (TUIs) employ tactile controls for a direct physical manipulation.
+Tactile user interfaces (TUIs) employ tactile controls for direct physical manipulation.
 Examples include the buttons on a microwave, touchscreens on ATMs, and interactive museum exhibits.
-TUIs provide intuitive interactions well-suited for kiosks and installations.
+TUIs provide intuitive interactions that are well-suited for kiosks and installations.

 Examples of TUI applications

-Here are few examples of Tactile User Interface:
+Here are a few examples of Tactile User Interfaces:

 - Physical buttons – Toaster controls, microwave buttons